Adam Levine Divides Fans With A Very Surprising New Look On ‘The Voice’

 — Lori #M53 ❤️ (@loriadubois) April 16, 2019

-But this certainly isn’t the first time Adam’s hair change up has had The Voice viewers talking more about his looks than the actual performances.
+But this certainly isn’t the first time Adam’s hair change-up has had The Voice viewers talking more about his looks than the actual performances.

 The star has been known to change up his look while appearing on every single season of the singing show to date, sometimes opting to go much lighter with a bleach blonde look atop his head.

-As The Inquisitr previously reported, Adam’s longtime co-coach and frenemy Blake Shelton has often poked fun at his lighter locks in interviews even referring to the platinum look as a “catastrophe” back in 2017.
+As The Inquisitr previously reported, Adam’s longtime co-coach and frenemy Blake Shelton has often poked fun at his lighter locks in interviews, even referring to the platinum look as a “catastrophe” back in 2017.

 “I don’t think Adam realizes he’s already on television, so he doesn’t have to do things like that to get people’s attention,” Shelton said of Levine in an interview with Access Hollywood backstage at The Voice when asked about the unique look.